cooltronicpl/Craft-document-helpers/README.md

-# Document helpers plugin for Craft CMS 3.x
+# Document helpers plugin for Craft CMS 3.x.
+This plugin can generate PDF documents from entry with Twig template to an PDF file or String output.

 ![Icon](resources/document.png)

-THIS PLUGIN IS IN BETA AND SHOULD NOT BE USED IN PRODUCTION

 ## Installation